bcgov/hsms/src/R/BCStats_HowTo.md

 Once the csv is downloaded, use "save as" to save the file to the desired location.
 This step properly formats the csv file for some strange reason, **THE SCRIPT WILL NOT WORK WITHOUT COMPLETING THIS STEP**.

+This script is designed to be run as a function, refer to the example at the top of the script for how to call the function and a desctription of the arguments and required packages.

+---
+**Custom Census table from PLUM**:

+Associated R Script - Prep_BCStats_PLUM.R <br>

+This script takes a custom census dataset from PLUM and adds the data to the census tables that are created in the prep_BCStats_Census() function.

+The script is designed to be run as a function, and the description of arguments and required packages can be found at the top of the script. this script requires that the utils.R and Prep_BCStats_Census.R script are downloaded, and that setwd() is run with the workspace where utils.R as well as Prep_BCStats_Census.R are located.